outofdesk/outofdesk.github.io/_posts/2019-10-28-my-first-ultra.md

 *****

 If you enjoyed the post, feel free to share it on social media.
-If you have any questions or comments about the post, feel free to message me on any of my social media profiles, or email me at *contact.outofdesk [at] gmail [dot] com*
+If you have any questions or comments about the post, send me a message on any of my social media profiles, or email me at *contact.outofdesk [at] gmail [dot] com*